Custom Data - Instance Variations

 See Also

-- VA Asset Editor - Main editor overview
+- VA Asset Collection - Main editor overview

 - VA Editor - Animation Settings - Configure animation-related settings